About

 Mission: Turn Special Heroes into Super Heroes!

-“Good Cheer” creates “Good Deeds” and this starts all the Atlanta Volunteers activities.
-Here is one of our fun loving contests called “The Knotty Nauti Photo Contest.”
-After you register you “check in” as a scurvy dog.
+“Good Cheer” creates “Good Deeds” and this starts all “Volunteer Missions” such as the “George Washington Christmas Game“.
+Here is another one of our many fun loving volunteer missions called “The Knotty Nauti Photo Contest.”
+Some volunteer missions like “The Karaoke Challenge Game” might combine socialization and speech therapy together.
 Train your scurvy dog to enter contests or become a “carnival barker” and create fun for other scurvy dogs.
-Treasure hunts, Pirate School, Boat Parades and a TV series called “Special Heroes” are some of the things you can train your scurvy dog for.
+Treasure hunts, Pirate School, Boat Parades and a TV series called “Special Heroes” are some of the volunteer missions you can train your scurvy dog for.
+Having great fun as a volunteer might get you thinking about volunteering to help Special Heroes.

 At the height of the COVID pandemic Georgia lost a very high number of Peace Officers, 54.
 This included two K-9’s.
 Georgia also lost too many first responders and emergency personnel to count.
-The Special Scouts of Pack 114 led the way to create this giant floating flag that flips over to honor all first responders.
+This was a very special volunteer mission for the Special Scouts of Pack 114.
+They led the way to create this giant floating flag that flips over to honor all first responders.
 Honor guard, an amazing national anthem, med flight helicopter flyover, invocation then 54 random people attending an event at Mary Alice Park on Lake Lanier were given a piece of paper to come forward and read in front of everybody.
 On each piece of paper were the biographic, family and end of watch details for each officer.
 Over 100 beach balls were also passed out.
 Each of those 54 people came forward to remember that officer.
 After reading the last name three cheers were given and the beach balls were thrown skyward.
 The flag was flipped from the USA side to the Police Officers flag.
 Then everyone celebrated the freedom that was earned with the ultimate sacrifice.
 A hot dog contest, an apple pie contest and a very funny version of baseball/dodgeball with the 100 beach balls started our celebration of freedom.
 “Good Cheer” honors everyone who does “Good Deeds.”

 The Atlanta Volunteers clubhouse is where ability teams will achieve CNA training and state certification.
 An ability team is two people that share a single certification.
 The certification has two names on it and both people must train, test and work together for the certification to be valid.
 This pdf is a book called “The Ability Revolution” explains what is possible on this land that has special zoning for living and working at the same location.